tsmARCHITECTURE post Usonian Projects

 Cube Patio System

 The postUsonian Project is composed of several projects which cover a broad range of building types yet all addressing the same questions: how to build for and live a simple, affordable, elegant, economically, ecologically and socially sustainable life in this early 21st Century time of transition?
 What is enough and what is too much?
 At what point does a house cease to function as architecture and become, instead, your owner?
 In Europe there is a robust tradition of supplementary buildings referred to as Shedworks.
 The Cube Patio System in its basic form is a Shedwork.
-As a modular component system is can be combined into many configurations up to being a fully functional house.
+As a modular component system it can be combined into configurations forming a fully functional house/professional office.

 an architectural system...

 A modular system is useful no matter if a structure is stick built in the field, prefabricated in the field or in a shop, if owner built or professionally built, or some combination of all these.
 Each of these ways of building have inherent benefits and liabilities.
-The best way or combination of them is actually determined by the resources, disposition, talents and wants of the buyer occupant.
-This has always been true but not articulated well nor have there been practical alternatives which offered a gradated combination with preserved both rigor and freedom.
+The best way or combination of them is actually determined by the resources, disposition, talents and wants of the buyer/occupant/user.
+This has always been true yet not articulated well nor have there been practical alternatives which offering a graduated combination preserving both rigor and freedom.
 Building any building, anywhere, anytime - no matter the scale of the project - requires the successful integration of a complex chain of natural and human resources.
-What has to be understood is that, in the relentless effort to make “efficient” the professional and business side of the equation, the owner occupant of housing lost much variety of options related to how the habitat is financed, built and used.
-My intent is to put the owner back in charge.
+What has to be understood is that, in the relentless effort to make “efficient” the professional and business side of the equation, the owners/occupants/users of housing and personal work environments lost variety and many options related to how their habitats are financed, built and used.
+My intent is to put the owner back in charge and thus responsible for the creation of their own environment and work/lifestyle.

 The way we build today has provided some great benefits.
-It has also imposed even greater hidden, long term external costs.
+It has also imposed even greater hidden, long term costs.
 It has left a vast majority of otherwise intelligent, educated and reasonably affluent people totally helpless in the wake of a sick system and its increasing perturbations.
+Today, no matter the apparent variety, most individuals, families and groups must pick from an extremely limited range of real options.
+And, this old and complex process of building imposes unnecessary costs, time delays and quality problems which are no longer acceptable in today’s market.

 an application...

 The Cube Patio System, like all postUsonian projects is a ValueWeb system venture.
 At present this is made of the formal entities: MG Taylor Corporation, AI, tsmARCHITECTURE and a nascent organization, the Cathedral Builders ValueWeb.
 The Cathedral Builders ValueWeb is nascent as there is no way for it to become active until there are products, customers and projects to be accomplished across a wide geographic area.
 The Cube Office Patio system will be the first product offered along with Snowflake and Domicile One.
-As with all postUsonian Project offerings, these will be retailed through the knOwhere Store in four packages: Study Plans, Contract Documents, design services options; complete Fabrication Documents; Fabricated Components; Turn key design/build services by professional design, engineering, fabrication and building services provided on location by certified members of the Cathedral Builder members of the ValueWeb.
-This provides the owner-users the greatest possible choice of participation.
+As with all postUsonian Project offerings, these will be retailed through the knOwhere Store in four packages: (1) Study Plans, Contract Documents; (2) complete Fabrication BIM Documents; (3) Fabricated Components, basic design consulting; (4) Turn key design/build services by professional architect, design, engineering, fabrication and building services firms provided on location by certified members of the Cathedral Builders ValueWeb.
+This provides the owner-users the greatest possible range of options in regards their degree of participation in the process and final result.

-The idea behind this service concept is to provide the efficiency, cost and time benefits of the sub divisions of old with three other factors: the tremendous compression of time-to-build and increased quality of the “Swimming Pool Method,” modern shop C&C fabrication methods, mass customization of design with qualified world-class professionals, all with the ability to build anywhere in the world as a one-off project without losing the benefits of efficiency-of-scale.
-Another important aspect of this method is that the owner/user can be involved in this process from nearly 100% to just moving in - as desired.
+The idea behind this service concept is to provide the efficiency, cost and time benefits of the sub divisions of old with three other factors: the tremendous compression of time-to-build, increased quality of the “Swimming Pool Method,” modern shop C&C fabrication methods, mass customizing of design with qualified world-class professionals, along with the ability to build anywhere in the world as a one-off project without losing the benefits of efficiency-of-scale.
+Another important aspect of this method is that the owner/user can, as desired, be involved in this process from nearly 100% to minimal involvement and just moving into the completed project.

-This method constitutes a radical shift from the way that housing and small professional-commercial buildings have been designed, sold and built in the last 100 years and - most importantly - it constitutes a new relationship between the owner-occupant(s) with the providers network of the design-build-use ValueWeb which creates these works.
+This method, a lean combination between craft and industrial capabilities, constitutes a radical shift from the way that housing and small professional-commercial buildings have been designed, sold and built in the last 100 years and - most importantly - it constitutes a new relationship between the owner-occupant(s) with the provider network, creating a design-build-use ValueWeb which makes, owns and operates these new architectural works in a friction free process of mutual value creation.
+The passive aggressive who can dominate relationships are gone.

 link coming